NickEEbr/SDcars/writeup_project_1.md

 - **Blurring the image**: Applies a Gaussian blur to the image/frame, it also makes use of the opencv's **cv2.GaussianBlur** method.
 - **Finding edges**: finds edges within the image/frame.
 Opencv's **cv2.Canny** method is used to extract these features.
 - **Region of Interest**: Creates a mask with only the region of interest within the image/frame, saving machine resources and eliminating the risk to calculating over non-lanes edges detected on the image.
 - **Finding lines**: Finds lines withing the previously calculated region of interest using opencv's  **cv2.cv2.HoughLinesP** method.
 This probabilistc method is considerably faster than the original houghlines.
 To calculate the slope and intersect of these newly found lines, opencv's **np.polyfit** method is apply to make the process of deciding the left and right lanes easier.
-- **Averaging results**: The newly found lines with the previous step are now averaged so that the outcome is smoother.
-- **Cartesean convertion**: The newly found lines with the previous step are transformed to cartesean space.
+The newly found lines with the previous step are now averaged so that the outcome is smoother and are then transformed to cartesean space.
 - **Combining the results**: These lines are then placed on top of the original image/frame to be displayed to the user.

 The output of each step is saved in a directory: